Nitrate/Nitrate/docs/source/contribution.rst

 Package
 -------

-Currently, Nitrate team only supports to distribute standard Python package and RPM package.
-You are encouraged to package for other package system, such as the deb package for Debian based Linux distributions.
+RPM packages are available from Fedora Copr already.
+You are encouraged to package for other package system, e.g. the DEB package or others.

 Development